YOU ARE ONLY THREE STEPS AWAY YOUR NEW HAIR

 Then judge the reason for massage.
 Gentle fingertip movement to help softened crusts release around day 10 to 14 is different from deep massage for relaxation, oil application, barber styling, or a device.
 The first may be part of washing.
 The others should wait until the scalp is clearly calmer.

-If you are unsure, take photos in good light and ask the clinic before adding pressure.
+If you are unsure, take photos in good light and wait for clinic guidance before adding pressure.
 Massage should return only when it makes recovery easier, not when it becomes another way to test, scratch, or rush the result.